hdadhich24797/zephyr_projects/README.md

 Project 3:
 In this project, I implemned a COAP server for sending distance data and led data to COAP client.
 Here I learnd about GET, PUT, POST, and Observe & Notify methods of COAP using Zephyr.

+Resources
+sensor/get : To get data from sensor led_i/get : Get the status of led(i) (i can be R or G or B) led_i/put : Set the pin of led(i) (i can be R or G or B) sensor/observe: Observe the data of the sensor

 Project 4:
 <TODO>